 Fee: $38 per person

 Learn the basics of keeping goats, whether as pets, for milk, or for meat.
 Most of this class will be held in the barn and pasture, as we discuss what goats need for housing, fencing, and nutrition.
-We'll also talk about basic health care, including deworming.
+Requirements for copper and selenium, and symptoms of deficiency will be included.
+We'll also talk about basic health care, including parasites, deworming, and dewormer resistance.
 You'll see first-hand how to administer medicine to goats and how to trim their hooves.
 Be sure to wear closed-toe shoes and long, well-worn pants or jeans, and dress warmly if the forecast calls for cold weather because we will be outside a lot.
 Be forewarned that our goats are very friendly and may jump on you like a dog, and their feet are not always clean.
 This class is free for one person per family who is purchasing or has purchased a goat from Antiquity Oaks.

 Goat Breeding and Birthing

 If you want milk, you have to breed your goats to freshen yearly.
 In this class, we'll talk about how to detect heat, pen breeding vs. hand breeding, nutritional requirements during pregnancy, signs of labor, and the birth process.
-Several goats are due around the date of this class, so you should get some hands-on experience in checking tail ligaments, assessing udders in relation to kidding time, seeing how the belly changes when a doe is close to kidding, and perhaps even seeing kids born, if timing is just right.
-You will probably see newborn kids and learn to determine if a kid is polled.
+A couple of goats are due around the date of this class, so you should get some hands-on experience in checking tail ligaments, assessing udders in relation to kidding time, and seeing how the belly changes when a doe is close to kidding.
+You will see newborn kids and learn to determine if a kid is polled.
 We'll talk about bottle-feeding vs. dam-raising kids and how to do each one.
 Castration, disbudding, and tattooing will also be covered.
 Be sure to wear closed-toe shoes and long, well-worn pants or jeans.
 Be forewarned that our goats are very friendly and may jump on you like a dog, and their feet are not always clean.
 This class is free for one person per family who is purchasing or has purchased a goat from Antiquity Oaks.

 Goats: Care, Breeding, and Production